UCSC-VLAA/Compress-Align/README.md

 ## Acknowledgement

-We are also very grateful that this work is supported by a gift from TPU Research Cloud (TRC) program, and Google Cloud Research Credits program.
+We are also very grateful that this work is supported by a gift from TPU Research Cloud (TRC) program and Google Cloud Research Credits program.

 ## Citation